RosterElf Logo

 Aged care worker assisting elderly resident

-An aged care worker provides essential personal care and support to elderly residents in residential aged care facilities.
-The role combines compassionate care delivery with clinical observations and documentation to ensure residents maintain quality of life and dignity.
+An aged care worker provides physical, emotional and social support to older adults — in residential facilities or clients’ homes — assisting with daily living, personal hygiene, meals, mobility and companionship while promoting independence, dignity and quality of life.
+The role combines compassionate care delivery with clinical observation and documentation so residents maintain quality of life and dignity.

 In Australia, aged care workers are typically classified under the Aged Care Award 2010 (MA000018).
-Classification levels depend on qualifications, experience and specific duties.
+Classification levels depend on qualifications, experience and specific duties — workers with a Certificate III in Individual Support generally start at Level 2, with progression to higher levels based on additional qualifications and responsibilities.

 This template provides a foundation for creating clear, compliant job descriptions that attract quality candidates.
 Once hired, manage your aged care team efficiently with aged care rostering software.